secrez/secrez/packages/core/README.md

 Secrez is the secrets manager for the cryptocurrencies era.

-This is the basic library.
+@secrez/core is the basic library.

-A documentation will come soon.
-For now, for info, look at https://github.com/secrez/secrez
+It exposes
+* Secrez
+* Crypto
+* Entry
+* config
+* ConfigUtils

+Those classes are used by other Secrez packages to interact with the encrypted database.

+## TODO

+API documentation

-#### Test coverage
+## Test coverage

 ```
   81 passing (3s)